-For more information on MEPS HC survey design, see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen (1996).
-For information on the MEPS MPC design, see S. Cohen (1998).
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
+For information on the MEPS MPC design, see RTI (2019).
 Copies of the HC and the MPC survey instruments used to collect the information on the STAZ file are available in the Survey Questionnaires section on the MEPS website.